Charmve/Charmve/AWESOME-STARS.md

 ## Python

+- [HumanSignal/labelImg](https://github.com/HumanSignal/labelImg) - LabelImg is now part of the Label Studio community.
+The popular image annotation tool created by Tzutalin is no longer actively being developed, but you can check out Label Studio, the open source dat
 - [Cloud-CV/EvalAI](https://github.com/Cloud-CV/EvalAI) - :cloud: :rocket: :bar_chart: :chart_with_upwards_trend: Evaluating state of the art in AI
 - [vietanhdev/anylabeling](https://github.com/vietanhdev/anylabeling) - Effortless AI-assisted data labeling with AI support from YOLO, Segment Anything, MobileSAM!!
 - [lucidrains/x-transformers](https://github.com/lucidrains/x-transformers) - A simple but complete full-attention transformer with a set of promising experimental features from various papers